Claim denial by the insurer – what can you do?

 • Rejection without full investigation

-• Too strict interpretation of the policy conditions
+• Too strict interpretation of the policy terms

-• No consideration of interests in case of suspicion of fraud
+• No balancing of interests when fraud is suspected

 What can Arslan Advocaten do for you?

-• We analyze your policy and assess the grounds for rejection.
+• We analyze your policy and assess the grounds for denial.

-• We object or initiate a procedure against the insurer.
+• We file an objection or start proceedings against the insurer.

-• We assist with complaints procedures at the KiFiD.
+• We support in complaints procedures at the KiFiD.

-• We claim where possible the costs from the insurer, so that our help is free for you.
+• We recover where possible the costs from the insurer, so that our help is free of charge for you.

-You can object immediately upon receipt of the rejection.
-Don’t wait too long, as insurers often use periods of a few weeks.
+You can appeal immediately after receiving the rejection.
+Do not wait too long, as insurers often set deadlines of a few weeks.

 What if the insurer accuses me of fraud?

-Don’t put up with that accusation.
-Ask for proof and legal underpinning.
-Often it turns out that there are no hard facts.
-We help you clear your name and if necessary remove any registrations.
+Do not accept that allegation.
+Ask for evidence and legal grounds.
+It often turns out there are no hard facts.
+We help you clear your name and remove any registrations.

 Can I hold the insurer liable?

 Yes.
-If it turns out that the rejection was unjustified, you can claim damages, for example for the cost of repair or loss of income.
+If it turns out the rejection was unjustified, you can claim compensation, for example for repair costs or lost income.

-We assess your file, object and ensure that you get what you are entitled to.
+We assess your file, lodge an objection, and make sure you receive what you are entitled to.

 Related topics